-More on this “it worked for him” scenario, it doesn’t even matter.
+The “it worked for him” scenario doesn’t even matter.
 You know why?

-Sure everybody can pretend they are a special little snowflake and feel something “works for them” but at the end of the day, you’re still a snowflake buddy!
-A human body is a human body and nobody escapes the effectiveness of the foundational principals of program design.
+Sure, everybody can pretend they are a special little snowflake and feel something “works for them” but at the end of the day, you’re still a snowflake buddy!
+A human body is a human body and nobody escapes the effectiveness of the foundational principles of program design.

 At the end of the day, a program’s main base of performance enhancement should never be built around unstable surface training; it should either play a (very) small role in what the year’s periodization looks like or be eliminated entirely.

-A good strength and conditioning system is a system that stays within the realm of the effective training principals and properly applies them to functionality in its true meaning.
+A good strength and conditioning system is a system that stays within the realm of the effective training principles and properly applies them to functionality in its true meaning.

 Thanks for checking out this blog post.
 Check out our Hockey Training Programs if you want access to our programs that will make you a faster, stronger, and better hockey player!